How Much Asbestos Exposure Causes Mesothelioma?

-The U.S. government has banned the use of asbestos in a variety of applications through the Consumer Product Safety Act, Clean Air Act (CAA) and the Toxic Substances Control Act (TSCA).
+The U.S. government has banned asbestos in various applications through the Consumer Product Safety Act, Clean Air Act (CAA), and the Toxic Substances Control Act (TSCA).

-However, estimates by the EPA (Environmental Protection Agency) indicate more than 3000 commercial products in the U.S. still contain high levels of asbestos.
+However, the EPA (Environmental Protection Agency) estimates indicate more than 3000 commercial products in the U.S. still contain high levels of asbestos.